 We’re currently going through a renaissance for manual espresso machines.
 If you’re a true espresso lover (and not just steamed milk & syryp addict like most people ?), then you’re right to be excited about the development.

-Manual espresso is fun to make, and the devices tend to be very attractive price-wise compared to all the ancient Italian stuff.
+Manual espresso is fun, and the devices are very attractive price-wise compared to all the ancient Italian stuff.
 Also, you don’t have to worry about the hundreds of things that can go wrong.
-Electric espresso makers tend to finicky.
+Electric espresso makers tend to be finicky.

-And of course, there are the various Flair Espresso makers, which we are going to take a close look at in this review.
+And, of course, there are the various Flair Espresso makers, which we will closely examine in this review.